-While there are many types of jazz, causing the great jazz trumpeter and composer Miles Davis to note, "Jazz is a mighty big word."
-(Carr, 1998), the metaphor is not compromised by this diversity.
-Indeed it might be argued that the breadth of jazz improves the potential application.
-All forms of jazz require a degree of structure, some improvisation around that structure, cooperation and common goals of performance.
+While there are many types of jazz, all forms of jazz require a degree of structure, some improvisation around that structure, cooperation and common goals of performance.
 Further, the core competences that are required of a jazz group for a successful performance have been identified by Dennis and Macaulay (2007) as musical knowledge, role definition, quasi-autonomous leadership, open communication and self reflexivity.
-By metaphorically applying these elements and the directions for marketing research called for by Smith (2005), we can suggest a framework that can hopefully provide additional insight for moving forward in improving the relevance and application of marketing research to decision-making.
+Metaphorically applying these elements and the directions for research called for by Smith (2005) can suggest a framework for improving the relevance of marketing research to decision-making.